flyx/OpenGLAda/README.md

 OpenGLAda enriches the original API with concepts and features provided by Ada, like object orientation, type safety and generics.

-In addition to the core OpenGL API, a wrapper for GLFW is also included.
-GLFW is a third-party library that provides functions to create a window or a fullscreen display with an OpenGL context on it.
-GLFW also includes functions for basic input handling.
+Besides standard OpenGL functionality, OpenGLAda optionally provides bindings to the following OpenGL-related libraries:

+ * [GLFW][3]: This is a library for creating windows with an OpenGL context on them.
+It also provides functionality for capturing user input on keyboard, mouse and joystick.
+Having a window with an OpenGL context is the prerequisite for using any OpenGL functionality.
+The GLFW binding comes in two flavors: One for GLFW 2.x and one for GLFW 3+.
+There are significant differences between these two, the most prominent being that GLFW 3 can handle multiple windows.
+You can set the desired GLFW version for the binding at compile time.

-OpenGLAda supports MacOSX, Windows and Linux with X11.
-It may also work on other X11-based operating systems.
+OpenGLAda supports MacOSX, Windows and X11-based systems.

 ## Prerequisites